 Perhaps the structure that sticks out to the stern is called a propeller boom.
 It is attached to the upper side to protect the screw during anchoring.
 Really?
 There was not written much detail in the leaflet I often refer.
-The searchlight is clear part and the back of the light was painted in silver to shine.
+The searchlight is a clear part and the back of the light was painted in silver to shine.

 This handrail photo-etched parts are attached with a margin, which is bent at a right angle to adhere to the edge of the deck.
 I bent 90 degrees after gluing or the first bent this margin and attached it to the body, I tried both.
 Personally, it is easier to bend the bonded parts and then adhere them to the hull.

 The davids of photo-etched are used by folding from the middle to get thickness.
 It is extremely difficult to install properly.
 I wonder if I get used to this kind of work repeatedly.
 It was hard for me.

 The Rising Sun flag was included in the Aoshima was a thick decal, so I used a Hasegawa water decal.
-In addition, I tried raising the Japanese flag by practicing to put on the rope line on the rear mast.
+Also, I tried raising the Japanese flag by practicing to put on the rope line on the rear mast.
 I do not know the actual operation, but it got an accent anyway.
 I think that it is the best work in the ship model I have made up to now.